VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 seats after the customer makes the payment.
 In the event that the seats cannot be re-acquired, the system notifies the Business Customer of the problem and the Business Customer must resolve the situation manually.

+> **Note:** The system allows a little extra time over and above the
+> time shown in the countdown clock to allow payment processing to
+> complete.

 This specific scenario, where the system cannot make itself fully consistent without a manual intervention by a user (in this case the